spinicist/QUIT/Docs/index.md

 then (provided your input data does contain two volumes corresponding to flip-angles 3 and 18 degrees) then DESPOT1 will run, and you should see two files created (`D1_T1.nii.gz` and `D1_PD.nii.gz`).
 If you want to see what the programs are doing while running, specify the `--verbose` or `-v` options.

+## Common Options

+The following options are supported by most, but not necessarily all, QUIT programs.

+* `--out, -o`

+    Add a prefix to the output parameter files.
+By default, most QUIT programs write their output files using filenames in a pattern `PROGRAM_PARAMETER.nii.gz`.
+They will overwrite any existing files with the same names.
+If you need to save the output from multiple runs of the same program, or want to save output to a particular directory, use this option to add an addtional prefix to the output names.

+* `--mask, -m`

+    Specify a mask file, where non-zero values indicate that voxels should be processed, and zero values indicate that voxels should not be processed.
+The background voxels will be set to zero in the final image.
+This is useful for two reasons, first is to simply speed up processing for long-running programs (e.g. `qimcdespot`), second is that outside the head fitting data is non-sensical, as there is no signal.
+Hence these regions appear very noisy on output maps, which can make visualization difficult.

+* `--threads, -t`

+    Control the maximum number of threads used.
+The majority of QUIT programs are multi-threaded across voxels to improve processing times.
+In some parallel computing environments (e.g. Sun Grid Engine), it is possible to set the maximum number of cores available to a program, and it is hence good for CPU utilisation to match the number of threads to the number of cores.
+The default is 4.
+Note that HyperThreading may make the number of logical cores appear to be double the number of physical cores - QUIT programs are CPU bound, not IO bound, and hence gain no benefit from HyperThreading.
+You are better to specify the number of physical cores available rather than the number of logical cores.

+* `--subregion, -s`

+    Similar to `--mask`, this command will only process a sub-region of the input images.
+The argument needs to be in the format `"start_i,start_j,start_k,size_i,size_j,size_k"` where `i,j,k` are voxel indices (not physical co-ordinates).
+This is useful to speed up processing for trial-runs of pipelines.

+* `--resids, -r`

+    Most QUIT programs will write out a single root-sum-squared residual image along with their parameter maps.
+Use this option to also output residuals for each data-point to look for systematic offsets.
+Note that if multiple inputs are specified (e.g. `qimcdespot`), then this option will write out a single cocatenated file for all input data-points in order.

+* `--B1, -b` & `--f0, -f`

+    Several of the QUIT programs take B1 (relative flip-angle) and f0 (off-resonance in Hz) maps as correction factors.

 ## File Formats

 By default, QUIT is compiled with support for NIFTI and NRRD formats.
 The preferred file-format is NIFTI for compatibility with FSL and SPM.
 By default QUIT will output `.nii.gz` files.
 This can be controlled by the `QUIT_EXT` environment variable.
 Valid values for this are any file extension supported by ITK that QUIT has been compiled to support, e.g. `.nii` or `.nrrd`, or the FSL values `NIFTI`, `NIFTI_PAIR`, `NIFTI_GZ`, `NIFTI_PAIR_GZ`.